jsutStacy/SilmaringiEksamiKeskkond/README.md

 and save it.

 For e-mail sending make new local config file.
-Go to path/to/project/config/autoload and make new php file called mail.config.local.php and add this into it:
+Go to path/to/project/config/autoload and make new php file called mail.local.php and add this into it:

 ```
 <?php